Blog

 Despite these benefits, it's noteworthy that healthcare organisations currently store the least amount of sensitive data in the cloud compared to other industries, with only 47% of sensitive healthcare data being stored in the cloud, compared to all other industries at 61%.

-HIPAA compliance and cloud-based healthcare systems
+How does HIPAA compliance affect cloud-based healthcare systems?

 In 2023, 82% of data breaches involved data stored in the cloud, which underscores the critical importance of comprehensive security measures in cloud-based healthcare systems.